rdp/replace-text-pdf/README.md

 For instance $ ./replaceinpdf input.pdf "this" "with that" - | ./replaceinpdf - "this2" "with that2" final_output.pdf

-Or
+Or another way to do it:

 $ cp myinput.pdf munged.pdf
 $ ./replaceinpdf munged.pdf "this" "with that" munged.pdf
 $ ./replaceinpdf munged.pdf "this2" "with that2" munged.pdf

-Or bash script to wrap it/do the same:
+Or a bash script to wrap it/do the same might look like this (named "go.sh" or what have you):

 #!/usr/bin/env bash
 go() { # params: replace this, with that